 “The Internal Complaints Committees (ICC) constituted in colleges has several anomalies.
 Firstly, there is no representation of students in the body.
 It is handled by the principal and the college employees, mostly teachers.
 Secondly, the DU ordinance on sexual harassment states that if the charges are not proved against the accused, action can be taken against the victim and hence it restrains majority people from coming out in the open about the harassment faced by them,” says a DU Executive Council member.

 Ashley Tellis, who had taught at DU’s Kirori Mal and St Stephen’s Ramjas colleges and raised the issue at various platforms said, “The Ordinance XV-D had been in operation for nearly 10 years and was one of the best policies in the country.
 There was representation from all levels, from the karamcharis to faculty.
 It was gender-neutral and also came with a broad definition of harassment.”

 The group members also claimed the new ordinance has no provision for student vs. student complaints.

 Apporv Jain, a student and member of the group, said, “A student can only file a sexual harassment complaint against an employee, but not a fellow student.
 How weird is that?
 Who says that molestation cannot be done by students?
 Where is a victim supposed to go in such a situation?”

 A professor at DU’s Faculty of Law said, “The ordinance only recognises women as sexual harassment victims.
 At a central university like DU, believing that men cannot be sexually harassed is a regressive ideology.”

 According to the new policy, LGBT students can also not file a complaint of sexual harassment.

 “The educational institutions are moving towards making campuses transgender friendly and we are refusing to accept that they can be harassed.
 The law has left out more stakeholders at the varsity than it has accepted,” he added.

-Link to Sexual Harassment Laws at LatestLaws.com-
+Link to Sexual Harassment Laws at LatestLaws.in-